 Philip Moore was born in 1976 and is originally from the Vale of Evesham.
 He studied at London’s Royal Academy of Music with Hamish Milne, during which time he won many prizes.
 Upon leaving he was awarded the Meaker Fellowship, and was appointed an Associate of the RAM in 2003.
 In 2004 he became a Steinway Artist.

 Philip’s piano duo with Simon Crawford-Phillips has won international prizes and awards, including a Borletti-Buitoni Trust Fellowship in 2004.
-The Duo has performed and broadcast internationally, and made frequent appearances as concerto artists and recitalists at the South Bank and Wigmore Hall.
-They have given world premieres of Detlev Glanert’s Two Piano Concerto; Anna Meredith’s Two Piano Concerto (at the 2009 BBC Proms); and, more recently, Steve Reich’s Quartet for two pianos and percussion by Steve Reich, with Colin Currie and Sam Walton, in major European venues and at Carnegie Hall NY, Kölner Philharmonie and Cité de la musique Paris.
+The Duo has performed and broadcast internationally, and made frequent appearances as concerto artists and recitalists at the Southbank and Wigmore Hall.
+They have given world premieres of Detlev Glanert’s Two Piano Concerto; Anna Meredith’s Two Piano Concerto (at the 2009 BBC Proms); and, more recently, Steve Reich’s Quartet for two pianos and two vibraphones, with Colin Currie and Sam Walton, at the Southbank, Carnegie Hall NY, Kölner Philharmonie and Cité de la musique Paris.

 Philip lives in North London with his wife and two sons.